 - Photograph – in addition to the digital photograph supplied with your E2 visa form, you may be asked for a photograph for the consular officer to review

 With so much at stake when applying for your E-2 visa, it is critical to ensure your application is built to evidence your eligibility under the E category.
 As US immigration specialists, NNU can advise and guide on completing the E-2 visa form, collating relevant documentation and supporting you through the interview process.
-Contact us for help with your E-2 visa application.
+For specialist advice and support with your E-2 visa application, contact us.

 This article does not constitute direct legal advice and is for informational purposes only.